Skip to content

 ##### `CreateAccount`

-Allows the wallet to create a Sub Account with a list of known signers.
-This enables applications to provide a signer for the new account.
+Creates a new Sub Account.
+By default, if no signing keys (`keys`) are provided, the Sub Account's signing key MUST be created & managed by the wallet.
+However, an application MAY optionally provide a set of signing keys (`keys`) for the Sub Account.
 A wallet SHOULD make the universal account an owner of the account, creating a hierarchical relationship between the newly created account and the universal account.

 ```typescript